rongeb/sample-react-project/README.md

 It is interesting to go further than Hello world.
 The demo project displays :
 - a page to start
-- 4 different questions randomly
+- 4 different questions displayed randomly
 - the result at the end and a button to retry